 “Come on guys, travelling as a vegan is not that difficult.
 Potato chips are available at every gas station, and, instead of clothes, just pack your own food.
 Also, you can call local restaurants to ask about their menu.
 Or just drink coffee to suppress your hunger.
 Really, I don’t see the problem.”

-Sure, as a travelling vegan you can binge on overpriced Spicy Sweet Chili Doritos at gas stations, spend a few days preparing and packing your favourite vegan travel foods, and/or thoroughly researching plant-based options at local restaurants.
+Sure, as a travelling vegan, you can binge on overpriced Spicy Sweet Chili Doritos at gas stations, spend a few days preparing and packing your favourite vegan travel foods, and/or thoroughly research plant-based options at local restaurants.

 In fact, that’s what most vegan travel blogs will tell you to do.